 For people who have a lot of experience with dogs, it may be tempting to think you know better than the pet owner you are working for.
 Unless you find yourself relying upon your skill and intuition in an emergency situation, you should not.

 As a pet sitter, you are entrusted with one of the most precious things a person can offer you – their beloved dog’s well-being.
 That dog has come to rely on their person and expect certain behaviours that help them feel safe and cared for.
-So follow the pet owner’s instructions and then provide all the love and care you have to offer.
+So when dogsitting in London follow the pet owner’s instructions and then provide all the love and care you have to offer.

 Working with a new dog’s behaviours when dogsitting in London

-Discover the temperament of your dog – one German Shepard I took care of loved to run with me in the park.
+- Study the temperament of your dog – One German Shepard I took care of loved to run with me in the park.
 Another, a Bearded Collie, loved to chase balls but went manic if I started running.
 So, after some trial and error, we would walk, and I would throw a ball for exercise. (sometimes my own – sheesh).

-The pet owner usually leaves plenty of food and snacks.
+- The pet owner usually leaves plenty of food and snacks – Double check if you’re dogsitting in London it may not be straightforward to get extra supplies if you run out last minute.
 Find out how often and how much each dog will need and where to get supplies if they run out.
 I have had to stay longer for pet sits because of unforeseen circumstances and had to replenish stocks.
-In the age of Covid, who knows what may happen!

-One last thing I recommend when dogsitting in London is to double-check the dates of your housesits as the time grows ever nearer.
+- Document the dates for your dogsitting in London – One last thing I recommend when dogsitting in London is to double-check the dates of your housesits as the time grows ever nearer.
 In the past, I had had back-to-back sits lined up in my diary based on dates initially given by the homeowner when I signed up.
 Only, I would sometimes find out last minute that a homeowner’s dates had changed once plane tickets had actually been booked, and they hadn’t thought to tell me.
-Double-check your information, and all should go far smoother.
+Double-check your information, and all should go smoothly.

 At Housesitmatch.com we like to share useful blogs and practical advice about housesitters, housesitting and pet sitting.
 We hope you find this small selection of our blogs on London house sitting and housesitters useful.